Advanced Nursing Behavioral Health Mentorship Program

 University Hospitals Behavioral Health Institute (BHI) is committed to further education and training of advanced practice providers.
-The Advanced Nursing Behavioral Health Mentorship Program has been developed for all new APRN graduates in order to provide didactics, clinical supervision, and mentorship in the first year of practice.
+The Advanced Nursing Behavioral Health Transition to Practice Program has been developed for all new APRN graduates in order to provide professional learning opportunities their first year of practice.

-The mission of this program is to enhance care and improve treatment outcomes for patients with psychiatric and substance abuse disorders through the development of expert nurse practitioners.
+The mission is to enhance care and improve treatment outcomes for patients with psychiatric and substance abuse disorders through the development of expert nurse practitioners.

 Program Goals

-• Provide advanced training and support, and thus increase confidence, for newly licensed advanced practice nurses within the BHI
+- Provide advanced training and support for newly licensed advanced practice nurses within the BHI.

-• Create an environment that encourages and retains novice to expert advanced practice nurses
+- Create an environment that engages and retains novice to expert advanced practice nurses

-• Enhance evidenced based practice through competency based education
+- Enhance evidenced based practice through demonstrating core competencies

 Program Objectives